csc-training/csc-env-eff/_hands-on/installing/installing_high-performance-computing.md

 unzip code-name.zip   # replace code-name.zip
 ```

 - Follow any instructions on how to install.
-Usually the code comes with a `readme` or `how to install` file.
+Usually the code comes with a `readme` or `install` file for directions how to install.

 ### Install scenario A1: the code comes with cmake